 If your website appears on a variety of topics, your website may begin to be recognised as a reliable source of information on your business’s field.
 By establishing your website as a leading resource in certain areas, you also establish your business as a leading brand within the industry.
-Many consumers also tend not to trust businesses who appear in the advertisement results on Google – SEO does not run into this issue as search engine optimised links show up as organic search results.
+Many consumers also tend not to trust businesses that appear in the advertisement results on Google – SEO does not run into this issue as search engine optimised links show up as organic search results.

 - Long Startup Period

 Moving up SERPs can take months or even a year.
 During this period, the ROI isn’t very large.
-SEO really only starts paying dividends after a certain period of time.
+SEO only starts paying dividends after a certain period.

-There is no guarantee that investing in SEO will propel your business to the front page of a Google search.
+No guarantee investing in SEO will propel your business to the front page of a Google search.
 Furthermore, because SEO can take months or years, a business may end up investing a year into SEO only to find the outcome disappointing.

 Many businesses in the same field as yours may also be investing in SEO.
-In this case, in order to rank higher than them, it may take more investment into longer and higher quality content.
+In this case, to rank higher than them, it may take more investment into longer and higher quality content.